swimlane/pkgdrop/README.md

 ### Airdropping packages

-Adding packages requires a connection to npm regestry.
+Adding packages requires a connection to npm registry.
 Once done an connection to npm is no longer required.
-The `<package_path>` can be deployed with other frontend assets or copied to another machine.
+The `<package_path>` can be deployed with other assets or copied to a server.

 The following commands will help moving content from one system to another:

 - `airdrop pack` - Create a tarball from the `<package_path>` directory.
-- `airdrop unpack <filename> [--clean]` - Unpacks a tarball to the `<package_path>` directory, overwriting the existing import map.
+- `airdrop unpack <filename> [--clean]` - Unpacks a tarball to the `<package_path>` directory, overwriting the existing import-map.
-- `airdrop merge <filename>` - Unpacks a tarball to the `<package_path>` directory, merging the existing import map.
+- `airdrop merge <filename>` - Unpacks a tarball to the `<package_path>` directory, merging the packed import-map with the existing import-map.

 ### Other commands